 - Adjust consistency depending on how you’re using the tahini sauce.
 If you’re using it as a dip with fries or vegetables, keep it thick and creamy.
 If you’re using it as a sauce to add to sandwiches or salads, add more water for a more liquid sauce.

 - Use a food processor to make it faster.
-The traditional way of making the tahini sauce is by manually whisking in a bowl, which takes a few minutes and some elbow grease.
+The traditional way of making tahini sauce is by manually whisking in a bowl, which takes a couple of minutes, and some elbow grease.
 However, using a food processor eliminates the need to crush the garlic in advance and creates quicker emulsification.

 Frequently asked questions

-I recommend the Ziyad brand on Amazon (affiliate link).
+I recommend the Ziyad brand on Amazon.
 Not all tahini is created equal.
-Look for high quality brands that only have one ingredient – mechanically hulled sesame seeds.
+Look for high-quality brands that only have one ingredient – mechanically hulled sesame seeds.
 And make sure the tahini is not separated.
 If you notice separation, give it a good stir before adding it to the food processor.
 Bad tahini paste will be bitter and chalky, so you want to avoid that.